 Rewind to 2005.
 The Welsh Assembly, as it was then known, or WAG as it is known today, commissioned the civil engineering firm Arup, to explore the Welsh landscape for suitable venues for large scale wind farm construction.
 No significant local consultation that I was aware of was undertaken, but as a result 8 SSA (Strategic Search Areas) were created across the nation.

-In the same year, I’m sure as a complete coincidence, RWE ( no, not REALLY WELSH ELECTRICITY, but Rheinisch-Westfälische Elektrizitätswerke a Pan European energy firm based in Germany) were granted sole exploitation rights to SSA G, otherwise known locally as The Brechfa Forest, in what came to be known as TAN 8 (Technical Advice Note 8).
+In the same year, I’m sure as a complete coincidence, RWE (no, not REALLY WELSH ELECTRICITY, but Rheinisch-Westfälische Elektrizitätswerke, a pan European energy firm based in Germany) were granted sole exploitation rights to SSA G, otherwise known locally as the Brechfa forest, in what came to be known as TAN 8 (Technical Advice Note 8).
 By further coincidence in the same year RWE announced major financial sponsorship of the local regional rugby team, The Ospreys.
 Click here, and here for a couple of links to these developments, which started to meld the image of wind turbines and ‘local’ investment into the psyche of South West Wales.
+(Addendum- like so many links, in a review of this post in 2020, I see that RWE no longer seems to be a princpal sponsor, thus all traces of their links to the club in 2013 seem to have been removed).

 The Die Was Cast.